 - EPID 679 One Health Applications and Practice (3)

 - EPID 596D Public Health Experience – Student Epidemiology Response Team (SAFER) (2)

-Students must take at least one course from each of the four areas (Human, Animal, Environment, Methods).
-See page 2 of the Recommended Course Sequencing for the full list.
+Students must take at least one course from each of the four areas (Human, Animal/Pathogen, Environment, and Methods).
+See Recommended Course Sequencing for the full list.